nhsengland/fdp-design-guide/docs/index.md

     - use more than one visual cue, for example, text and an icon as well as colour

 ###2.
 Type sizes
 - the Workshop tool uses type sizes small, medium and large.
-We believe that the “small” size is unreadable for many users.
+We believe that the “small” size is unreadable for many users, therefore only use medium and large.
 - if specifying text in points or pixels, the optimal default font size for maximum readability for most users is 19px on large screens and 16px on small screens.
 Font size should not be smaller than size 10px.

 ###3.
 Accessibility